abhi195/algorithm-patterns-primer/README.md

 > "Fret not, for there is **rhyme & reason** to this madness!" -- [Patterns in Algorithm Design](https://levelup.gitconnected.com/patterns-in-algorithm-design-17b327167c5e)

-An organised list of algorithmic problems categorised by similarities or patterns in their solutions.
+An organized list of algorithmic problems categorized by similarities or patterns in their solutions.

 ## Why ?